Do I Qualify

 Eligibility and criteria

-- Purchases, refinance, construction and equity release loans available
+- Purchases, refinance, and construction loans available

 - All loans are arranged in Euros.

 - Available on a Capital & Interest repayment basis, but Interest Only is available on limited schemes

 - The maximum loan to value for a purchase is 85%, 75% for refinance, 50% for equity release & 100% for construction (as long as the total costs are no more than 75% of the value of the completed property)

 - Leaseback Mortgages are available to either 80% of the purchase price including TVA or 100% of the net purchase price excluding TVA

 - The maximum term is 25 years – available to age 75.